 Any retrospective payments that come within the definition of pensionable pay will require the relevant employee and employer contributions to be paid on them.
 If further pensionable payments are made after termination of Scheme membership in a job and after data has already been submitted to the L G P S administering authority, the revised data (if the payment is made in the year of leaving) or new data (if the payment is made in a year after leaving) should be submitted to the L G P S administering authority together with the date the additional payment was made.

-The additional pension derived from a retrospective payment made after leaving (eg from a backdated pay award or backdated re-grading) is treated as if it were received on the day before the active member’s account was closed and the pension in the account is retrospectively recalculated.
+The additional pension derived from a retrospective payment made after leaving (for example, from a backdated pay award or backdated re-grading) is treated as if it were received on the day before the active member’s account was closed and the pension in the account is retrospectively recalculated.
 For a pension already in payment, this would require the L G P S administering authority to calculate and pay any arrears due and to check the lump sum limits and the member’s annual allowance position.

 If the member has pre 1 April 2014 membership, the retrospective pay may result in a recalculation of the final year’s pensionable pay.
 Any pension already paid in respect of the pre 2014 membership will need to be recalculated and arrears of pension paid.
 The same will apply to any pension protected by the underpin.